mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 6/JTAS_-_Volume_6_10-05-24.md

 and engineer work quickly to give their team a competitive edge.
 Even after making every effort possible, the race to the site might result in a tie, pitting the Travellers directly against their competition.
-Have the ships’ brokers make opposed checks to obtain the precious cargo.
+Have the ships' brokers make opposed checks to obtain the precious cargo.
 The Travellers should be encouraged to come up with inventive or devious task chains to get the jump on the competition.
 The tramp trader campaign is a dog-eat-dog world and having Travellers compete for success will